 You should eat a balanced meal within 4 hours of your tattoo or piercing.
-Drink plenty of water starting the day before.
+Drink plenty of water starting at least 7 days before.
 Your body will handle the stress of piercing or tattoos better while hydrated and normal blood sugar levels.
 Well hydrated skin also accepts tattoo ink better during the tattoo process.
 You may want to bring a snack and beverage if you'll be here awhile or tend to get low blood sugar.

-Do not come if you are sick, sneezing, coughing, running a fever, have an upset stomach, sore throat, recent surgery or have been generally under the weather recently.
+Please do not come to the studio if you are sick, sneezing, coughing, running a fever, have an upset stomach, sore throat, recent surgery or have been generally under the weather recently.
 It is best to let your immune system recover from illness and surgery before putting it to work on healing a new tattoo or piercing.
 Sneezing and coughing causes movement which may impact the precision of your tattoo or piercing and puts you and your artist at risk for an unintentional needle stick.

 What piercing aftercare products do you sell?